iottly/iottly.github.io/_tutorials/raspberrypi/iot_actuator_hello_world.md

 ## Iottly Code
-Edit the following snippets in CODING-FIRMWARE panel:
+Edit the following snippets in the _"Management Scripts"_ panel:
 - ```init```:
   - Initialize Pin *#7* to be managed as **output**